 Orange dog poop can indicate liver or gallbladder problems.
 This can also happen when a dog has been on a bland chicken and rice meal plan for a time.
 If in doubt, discuss this with your vet.

-White specks in dog poop – conclusion
+White specks in dog poop – final thoughts

 Becoming familiar with your dog’s poop is important.
-Your dog’s poop is as important to its health as yours is to you, so understanding what the dog poop colors and consistency mean can help you understand your dog’s health better.
+Your dog’s poop is as important to its health as yours is to you, so understanding what the dog poop colors and consistency mean can help you better understand your dog’s health.
 White specks in dog poop may or may not be an indication of a problem, but now you are better informed to deal with it when you see it.